deborahdore/cross-lingual-embeddings/README.md

 * post processed dataset (cleaned and tokenized) can be found [here](dataset/processed/dataset_preprocessed.csv)

-Note that due to the highest volume of words in the corpus (> 800k), the vocabulary of each language contains a large number of words (> 1 million) therefore, after different trials, it was decided to use BPETokenizer.
-Byte Pair Encoding is a subword tokenization technique that breaks down text into smaller subword units, making it especially useful for handling languages with complex morphologies and handling out-of-vocabulary words.
+Note that due to the highest volume of words in the corpus (> 800k), the vocabulary of each language contains a large number of words (> 1 million) therefore, after different trials, it was decided to train a Word2Vec model.

 <img src="plot/fr_it_sentences_length.svg">